-Drs.
-Kevin and Hillary Peck recommend a crown when fillings become too large causing the tooth to crack or break.
+Dr. Hillary Peck recommends a crown when fillings become too large causing the tooth to crack or break.
 In the past, porcelain crowns had to have a metal base to provide strength and stability.
 Now with the highly developed bonding technology, a crown can be prepared out of pure porcelain.
 These all porcelain crowns look like your natural teeth with their gloss and translucency.
-Having completed the Frank Spear Series on cosmetic dentistry Drs.
-Kevin and Hillary Peck have been thoroughly trained with an artistic eye for matching your existing teeth in shape, color, and character.
+Having completed the Frank Spear Series on cosmetic dentistry, Dr. Peck has been thoroughly trained with an artistic eye for matching your existing teeth in shape, color, and character.

 A porcelain crown bonded to a metal base (porcelain fused to metal) is functional and strong, however esthetically may not be very attractive.
 Under the porcelain the metal is dark, therefore blocking any transmitted light keeping the tooth from looking natural.
 These types of crowns affect the natural translucency of the tooth.
 The metal needs to be covered with a white opaque layer, and then porcelain baked over that.